Stokesay

-Stokesay is a historic hamlet in Shropshire, England just south of Craven Arms on the A49 road, also fleetingly visible from the Shrewsbury to Hereford Welsh Marches railway line.
+Stokesay is a village and former civil parish, now in the parish of Craven Arms, in the Shropshire district, in the ceremonial county of Shropshire, England.
+It is just south of Craven Arms on the A49 road, also fleetingly visible from the Shrewsbury to Hereford Welsh Marches railway line.
+In 1961 the parish had a population of 1217.

 Less than a mile to the north is the small town of Craven Arms and 6 miles to the south east is the larger, historical market town of Ludlow.
-Stokesay was once a civil parish, which covered the land now taken up by Craven Arms.
-However, in 1987 it merged with Halford parish to form the present Craven Arms parish.
+On 1 April 1987 the parish was abolished and merged with Halford to form Craven Arms.
 These two older entities continued as parish wards, however a review of the governance of Craven Arms in 2012 concluded in the abolition of these two wards from May 2013.